Lad culture: Social studies

 A study by Gabrielle Ivinson of Cardiff University and Patricia Murphy of the Open University identified lad culture as a source of behavioural confusion, and an investigation by Adrienne Katz linked it to suicide and depression.
 A study of the architecture profession found that lad culture had a negative impact on women completing their professional education.
 Commentator Helen Wilkinson believes that lad culture has affected politics and decreased the ability of women to participate.

-The UK's largest student union warned in a 2015 study that universities were failing to address the issue of lad culture, with almost half (49%) of all universities having no policy against discrimination due to sexuality, or anti-sexual harassment policies.
+In 2013, the UK National Union of Students released a study on lad culture in UK universities, authored by Alison Phipps and Isabel Young from Sussex University.
+This study found laddish behaviours to be widespread in sports and social settings amongst male students.
+It defined lad culture as a group or 'pack' mentality residing in activities such as sport, heavy alcohol consumption and 'banter' which was often sexist, misogynistic, racist or homophobic.
+It also warned that some laddish behaviours constituted sexual harassment, and could create the conditions for more extreme forms of sexual violence.
+The UK's largest student union then warned in a 2015 study that universities were failing to address the issue of lad culture, with almost half (49%) of all universities having no policy against discrimination due to sexuality, or anti-sexual harassment policies.

 Related terms and uses

 The word "ladette" was coined to describe young women who take part in laddish behaviour.
 Ladettes are defined by the Concise Oxford Dictionary as: "Young women who behave in a boisterously assertive or crude manner and engage in heavy drinking sessions."
 The term is no longer widely used.